 - 3” of PlushFit foam that is specifically designed for Sleep Number to help relieve pressure

-- 7 zones specifically designed to contour to your head, shoulders, lower back, hips, knees, lower legs, and feet
+- 7 zones specifically designed to contour to the head, shoulders, lower back, hips, knees, lower legs, and feet

 - Mattress fabric is made with a polyester/polypropylene blend fabric that is designed to be soft and breathable.